 This 1981 drama film (one of the first popular showcases of roleplaying in culture) was a unique contribution from the famous horror director George Romero, and it’s kept it’s place firmly cemented as a cult film that holds up pretty well even in the present day.
 The movie involves a troupe of renaissance festival performers who travel from fest to fest, jousting on motorcycles.
 It’s weird.

-The horror movie Evilspeak is a horror film directed by Eric Weston.
+The horror movie Evilspeak is a horror film directed by Eric Weston and starring Clint Howard.
 The movie has since become a cult classic.
 The movie revolves around a military academy student who, obsessed and driven to rage through bullying, is possessed by a spirit through a computer and unless hellfire upon his surroundings.

 Graduation Day (1981)

 The horror movie Graduation Day is an American horror flick in the teen slasher genre.
-Directed by Herb Freed, it stars the famous scream queen Linnea Quigley along with a part from Vanna White, obviously known from the game show Wheel of Fortune.
+Directed by Herb Freed, it stars the famous scream queen Linnea Quigley and Deborah Dutch along with a part from Vanna White, obviously known from the game show Wheel of Fortune.

 Great White (1981)